 Community Residential Care Facility (CRCF).
 Licensed by SCDHEC, CRCFs are residential settings that offer room and board and provide/coordinate a degree of personal care for a resident.
 They are designed to accommodate residents' changing needs and preferences, maximize residents' dignity, autonomy, privacy, independence and safety, and encourage family and community involvement.
 Waiver participants in the Community Choices waiver, HIV/AIDS waiver, ID/RD waiver, Community Supports waiver and/or the HASCI waiver may choose to live in CRCFs.
 These CRCFs are not Medicaid waiver providers and room and board is either paid out of individuals' private funds or may be derived from 100% state funds through the Optional State Supplementation (OSS) program.
-Currently, there are 68 waiver participants living in these settings, but this number can fluctuate.
+Currently16, there are 68 waiver participants living in these settings, but this number can fluctuate.

 CRCFs that are not operated by SCDDSN providers do not have the same level of heightened protections and responsibilities to serve clients in accordance with the HCBS rule.
 As such, and noted in Section 3.2.1, there are many gaps within SC Code Reg.
 61-84 that make these settings not fully compliant with the requirements of 42 CFR 441.301(c)(4).
-To ensure waiver beneficiaries are truly living in home and community-based settings, and not settings with institutional qualities, SCDHHS is currently drafting a new policy which would designate these beneficiaries as "Tier 3 CRCF clients."
+To ensure waiver beneficiaries are truly living in HCB settings, and not settings with institutional qualities, SCDHHS is currently drafting a new policy which would designate these beneficiaries as "Tier 3 CRCF clients."
 A Tier 3 client is a waiver beneficiary who resides in a non-SCDDSN operated CRCF.
 To serve a Tier 3 client, providers must comply with all of the requirements of 42 CFR 441.301(c)(4)(i-vi) and would be compensated at a higher rate.
 This new SCDHHS program and policy development is expected to be finalized by June 30, 2017, with an expected implementation date of June 30, 2018.
 This deadline reflects the SC Fiscal Year (e.g. July 1, 2017 to June 30, 2018) since this program will likely include a fiscal request for the SC General Assembly to approve.

-- Update: The Tier 3 policy evolved into a new waiver service called "Residential Personal Care II (RPC II)."
+• Update: The Tier 3 policy evolved into a new waiver service called "Residential Personal Care II (RPC II)."
 This service is offered in the Community Choices waiver and is for eligible participants who live in CRCFs.
-The policy was added to the OSS/OSCAP provider manual, Section 2, pages 2-31 through 2-35, April 24, 2017, and went live as a service June 1, 2017.
-This service is also listed in CLTC Provider manual, Section 6, pages 6-124 through 6-132.
+The policy was added to the OSS/OSCAP provider manual, Section3, April 24, 2017, and went live as a service June 1, 2017.
+This service is also listed in CLTC Provider manual, Section 6, pages 6-136 through 6-148.
 A CRCF provider was identified as being willing to participate in the pilot implementation of this new policy.
-SCDHHS is working with the provider to enroll as a Medicaid Waiver provider and the eligible residents in the Community Choices waiver (where Residential Personal Care II is offered) to begin the pilot.
-It is estimated that this will begin Sept.
-1, 2019.
-Progress and outcomes of the pilot will be monitored through the Division of Long-Term Living Compliance. - Per CMS guidance issued March 22, 2019, SCDHHS will not address HCBS compliance for CRCF settings in which a waiver participant resides and the waiver participant only receives non-residential HCBS paid for by Medicaid.
+SCDHHS is working with the provider to enroll as a Medicaid Waiver provider and the eligible residents in the Community Choices waiver (where Residential)